finos/FDC3/docs/api/ref/DesktopAgent.md

 broadcast(context: Context): void;
 ```

 Publishes context to other apps on the desktop.
-Calling `broadcast` at the `DesktopAgent` scope will push the context to whatever `Channel` the app is joined to.
-If the app is not currently joined to a channel, calling `fdc3.broadcast` will have no effect.
+Calling `broadcast` at the `DesktopAgent` scope will push the context to whatever `Channel`s the app is joined to.
+If the app is not currently joined to any channels, calling `fdc3.broadcast` will have no effect.
 Apps can still directly broadcast and listen to context on any channel via the methods on the `Channel` class.

 #### Example
 ```js